 From past experience she knew that she could go without food for maybe four or five days if she had to.
 But if she used magic she needed to eat to replace her energy or she risked slipping into a coma.
 Did these people want her to die?

-The three adults were stunned by her outburst and stared at her in shock.
+The three adults stared at her in shock, stunned by her outburst.

 ‘Devesi you will still receive full pay while you're suspended from active service, you just can’t do the work you would usually do.
 Everything else will stay the same for now.’
 Dion said.